nullthefirst/fcc-javascript-calculator/README.md

 > User Story # 10

 When inputting numbers, my calculator should not allow a number to begin with multiple zeros.

+> User Story # 11

+When the decimal element is clicked, a . should append to the currently displayed value; two . in one number should not be accepted.